oliverxo28/eezo/book/src/dev_unsafe_modes.md

 - Defaults to `dag-primary` consensus mode when `EEZO_CONSENSUS_MODE` is unset
 - Defaults to `EEZO_DAG_ORDERING_ENABLED=1` behavior when unset
 - Includes STM executor and DAG consensus
-- HotStuff shadow checker only available with `hotstuff-shadow` feature

 **Build command (minimal devnet-safe):**
 ```bash